Health Insurance: What It Is, Types & Benefits | PolicyX

 Many health insurance plans offer coverage for preventive care services, such as regular checkups, screenings, and vaccinations.
 This encourages proactive healthcare and early detection of potential health issues.

-• Cashless Hospitalization
+• Cashless Hospitalisation

-• Coverage for Pre and Post-hospitalization Expenses
+• Coverage for Pre and Post-hospitalisation Expenses

 Why Do I Need A Health Insurance Plan?